zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 ## Sleuthing, Part 1 - What Info is Available?

 Since RC isn't explicitly defined, it's hard for me to supervise this effort: I'm not fully certain what the outcome of the calculation _should_ be.
 I can tell in some ways what it should _not_ be, but that's it.
-So I've got a few challenges here:
+So I've got a few questions to answer:

 1. What formula is ESPN _currently_ using to derive RC?
 2. Is the derivation wrong, or is the wrong data being passed to it?